skip to primary navigation skip to content

 Profile

-Yongcan's research seeks to deepen the debate about multilingualism and education in migration contexts.
-He brings together three related fields, i.e. 'heritage language maintenance', 'language across the curriculum', and 'foreign language education', in an integrated programme to address relevant issues among migrant children and youth.
-His recent projects examine the role of language in schooling and the knowledge base of (language) teaching in various contexts of mobility, diversity and geopolitical uncertainty.
+Yongcan's scholarship seeks to deepen the debate about multilingualism and education in migration contexts.
+He integrates three related fields, i.e. 'heritage language maintenance', 'language across the curriculum', and 'foreign language education', into a research programme that addresses issues in relation to achievement, integration and wellbeing of migrant children and youth.

 Academic Area/Links